 Have any notifiable issues been raised in SUP 3.10 sets out the requirement for auditors to report relation to client money or other assets, annually on the firm 's systems and controls in relation to either in the firm's last client assets audit client money or custody assets. report or elsewhere, that have not previously been notified to the FSA?
 Auditors and firms are required to report significant issues to the FSA (see SUP 3.8.10G and SUP15.3).
 Therefore, if you answer 'yes' here, you should ensure that the relevant issues are notified to us.
-Risk transfer See CASS 5.2 - holding money as agent of insurance undertaking Statutory Trust See CASS 4.2 and 5.3 Non-statutory Trust See CASS 5.4 Client money credit total as at reporting This should be the total of credits on the firm's client date money account(s) as at the current date of return.
-These should be taken from the firm's ledgers.
+Risk transfer See CASS 5.2 - holding money as agent of insurance undertaking Statutory Trust See CASS 5.3 and CASS 7.7 Non-statutory Trust See CASS 5.4 Client money credit total as at reporting This should be the total of credits on the firm 's client date money account(s) as at the current date of return.
+These should be taken from the firm 's ledgers.
 Client money debit total as at reporting This should be the total of any debits on the firm 's client date money account(s) as at the current date of return.
-These should be taken from the firm's ledgers.
-Net client money balance as at reporting This should be the aggregate balance on the firm's client date money account(s).
-If non-statutory, has auditor's This refers to the requirement in CASS 5.4.4R(2) that the confirmation of systems and controls firm should obtain written confirmation from its auditor been obtained? that adequate systems and controls are in place.
+These should be taken from the firm 's ledgers.
+Net client money balance as at reporting This should be the aggregate balance on the firm 's client date money account(s).
+If non-statutory, has auditor's This refers to the requirement in CASS 5.4.4R(2) that the confirmation of systems and controls firm must obtain and keep current, written confirmation been obtained? from its auditor that the firm has adequate systems and controls in place to meet the requirements under CASS 5.4.4R(1).
 Is any client money invested (other than You should indicate 'yes' here if the firm has invested any on deposit)? client money other than in a bank account.
-See CASS

-5.5.14.
-(Note: this is only permitted for client money that is held in a nonstatutory trust.)
-Does the firm hold any client assets If the firm holds client assets and is subject to the (other than client money)? requirements of either CASS 2 or CASS 5.8, state 'yes' - here.
+See CASS 5.5.14R.
+(Note: this is only permitted for client money that is held in a non-statutory trust.)
+Does the firm hold any client assets If the firm holds client assets and is subject to the (other than client money)? requirements of CASS 5.8 or CASS 6, state 'yes' here.